-Every year I plant my garden anxious for my fruits and veggies.
+Every year I plant my garden, anxious for my fruits and veggies.
 But each year I don't plant cucumbers because each year they come back anyway.
-In different places in my garden they will sprout.
-Always in a place where they can have lots of room.
-It just makes me laugh and delights me.
-It is what I call summer magic.
+They will sprout in different places in my garden, always in a place where they can have lots of room.
+It just makes me laugh and excites me.
+It is what I call "summer magic."
 This year I thought they wouldn't come.
-We had an exceptionally hard winter and I started to believe they weren't coming and I started to panic.
-No pickles, what is a fermenter fanatic to do.
+We had an exceptionally hard winter and I started to believe my cucumbers weren't coming and I started to panic.
+No pickles!
+What is a fermenting fanatic to do?
 But come they did, in a spot they had never sprouted from before.
-Now in my own reality I like to believe that as I sleep, angels come at night and plant seeds, so they will grow and become cucumbers.
+Now in my own reality I like to believe that as I sleep, fairies come at night and plant seeds, so they will grow and become cucumbers.
 Then I will ferment them and tell the world how to make these life-giving pickles.
-That just maybe, this it is my destiny and higher calling.
-So if I find out that every-bodies cucumbers come back every year.
-I will be slightly disappointed maybe even crushed.
-So if you don't mind I prefer to stay in my own crazy reality watching with joy as my cucumbers come to me year after year, and coming up with new recipes to fulfill my greater destiny.
+That just maybe, this is my destiny and higher calling.
+So if I find out that everybody's cucumbers come back every year, I will be slightly disappointed - maybe even crushed.
+So if you don't mind, I prefer to stay in my own crazy reality watching with joy as my cucumbers come to me year after year, and I'll keep coming up with new recipes to fulfill my greater destiny.

-I think everyone should ferment and not can their vegetables.
+I think everyone should ferment, and not can, their vegetables.
 No big boiling pots of water heating up the kitchen.
-Just a little chopping and patience and you have one of my favorite foods fermented pickles!!
-Pickles that are loaded with vitamin c and good bacterias that can change the world that lives inside of you.
-So my first recipe this year with my cucumbers is: Sweet fermented relish.
-Man I just love pickles…
+Just a little chopping and patience and you have one of my favorite foods - fermented pickles!!
+Pickles that are loaded with vitamin C and good bacteria that can change the world that lives inside of you.
+So my first recipe each year with my cucumbers is a sweet fermented relish - Sweet Pickled Relish.
+Man, I just love pickles!

 - 1 tablespoon whole celery seeds